ospray/hdospray/doc/compilation.md

 release of OSPRay for Hydra and `usdv` being the version of USD it is built against.
 This is required due to the frequently changing internals of hydra.

-Currently OSPRay for Hydra is regularly tested on Ubuntu 22.04, and has been tested on Windows 10 and MacOS 12.6.
+Currently OSPRay for Hydra is regularly tested on Ubuntu 22.04, and has been tested on Windows 10 and MacOS 13.6.

 ## Prerequisites

 USD has a large number of dependencies depending on your configuration.
 We provide a superbuild for linux/mac which builds USD and other dependencies.
 At a base you will need the following system libraries, though you may need others depending on what USD modules you are building and what system you are running:
 - c/c++ compiler (gcc 6.3.1+)
 - cmake 3.1.1+
-- (for USD python support including usdview) python (3.7.x+ recommended), with PySide2/PySide6 and PyOpenGL.  'pip install PySide2 PyOpenGL'
+- (for USD python support including usdview) python (3.7.x+ recommended), with PySide2/PySide6, numpy, and PyOpenGL.  'pip install PySide6 PyOpenGL'

 If you are building standalone, you will need:
 - [USD 23.02, 22.08, 21.08, or 20.08](https://graphics.pixar.com/usd/docs/index.html)